elitak/FractalGods12/BEACONS.COM.md

-‘Other Beacons,’ the fractal referred to in the editorial.
+*Other Beacons*, the fractal referred to in the editorial.
 There are a number of other routines, all requiring various drawing or animation packages.
 The drawings are often bizarre or humorous, always with strange titles.